jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 4. Validate the analysis before presenting solutions
 ```

-<span id="build-in-validation"></span>
+This ensures GPT-5 considers all relevant factors when handling complex trade-offs like performance vs cost and security vs usability.

-#### Build in validation
+### 3. ✅ Build in validation

-You can ask the AI to review its own work against your requirements and best practices.
-This adds an extra quality check to the process.
+Ask GPT-5 to review its own work against your requirements and best practices.
+This adds an extra quality check to the process and creates reliable, repeatable workflows you can share with teammates.

-<span id="prompting-changes-for-developers-gpt-5"></span>
+---

-### 🧑‍💻 Prompting changes for developers (GPT‑5)
+### 4. 🧑‍💻 Developer-specific patterns (GPT-5 for coding)

-If you're using GPT-5 for coding work, whether through the API, Cursor, or other development tools, there are some specific adjustments that can make a huge difference in your results.
-These aren't just general tips, they're based on how GPT-5 actually processes and responds to coding-related prompts.
+If you're using GPT-5 for coding work—whether through the API, Cursor, or other tools—these adjustments make a huge difference.

-<span id="be-precise-and-avoid-conflicting-information"></span>

 #### Be precise and avoid conflicting information

 GPT-5's improved instruction-following is a double-edged sword.
-While it's much better at doing exactly what you ask, it can struggle when your instructions contain contradictions or vague requirements.
+It does exactly what you ask, but struggles with contradictions or vague requirements.

-**This is especially important in configuration files like:**
+This is especially important in configuration files:

 - `.cursor/rules` files
 - `AGENTS.md` files
 - Project documentation

-<span id="match-reasoning-effort-to-task-complexity"></span>

-#### ⚖️ Match reasoning effort to task complexity
+#### Match reasoning effort to task complexity

-GPT-5 automatically applies reasoning to solve problems, but you can control how much effort it puts in.
+GPT-5 automatically applies reasoning, but you can control how much effort it puts in.
 Think of it like choosing between a quick sketch and a detailed architectural drawing.

-**Use high reasoning effort for:**
+Use high reasoning for:

 - Complex system architecture decisions
 - Debugging intricate problems
 - Performance optimization challenges

-**Use medium or low reasoning effort for:**
+Use low reasoning for:

 - Simple syntax fixes
 - Standard CRUD operations